anhtranguyen-github/research2report/README.md

 The system operates through a coordinated agent workflow:

-1. **Query Analysis Phase**
+1. **Research Collection Phase**
-   - Agents analyze the user's query to understand the intent and required information
-   - The query is broken down into multiple components for targeted retrieval
+   - Agents gather materials from academic databases, news sources, and the web
+   - Materials are preprocessed and normalized for analysis

-2. **Retrieval Phase**
+2. **Information Extraction Phase**
-   - Specialized retrieval agents search for information across different sources
+   - Specialized agents extract key information, findings, and statistics
-   - Sources include vector databases, web searches, and structured knowledge bases
-   - Results are ranked and filtered for relevance
+   - Results are structured into a knowledge graph for relationship analysis

-3. **Content Generation Phase**
+3. **Report Generation Phase**
-   - Using the retrieved context, the system generates a comprehensive response
+   - Using the structured information, the system generates a comprehensive report
-   - Multiple agents work together to ensure accuracy and completeness
+   - Multiple agents ensure proper citation, coherence, and factual accuracy
-   - The final response is formatted appropriately for the user's needs
+   - The final report is formatted according to specified style guidelines

 ## 🔧 Installation